rgombash/munin2graphite/README.md

 ## Configuration

-- change parameters on top to suit your needs
+- change config parameters to suit your needs
 - optionally add to crontab to be executed (e.g.:every minute)